 S-R-m-P-nN-S

-The Sarang raga lineage, mythically linked to 16th-century mystic-musician Swami Haridas, is also associated with snake-charming rituals of the past.
-Brindabani Sarang (named for Uttar Pradesh’s Vrindavan region), the principal raga of this group, is believed to have brought an incarnation of Lord Krishna to earth when Haridas sung it for the first time.
-The raga – which, broadly speaking, takes shuddha Ni in ascent and komal ni in descent (e.g. RmPNS; SnPmR) – is associated with the blazing midday sun, and consequently tends to be expounded in madhya and taar saptak.
-Re, the vadi, is typically played ‘unadorned’: free of trills, vibratos, or other dramatic ornaments.
-Lies close to Madhumad Sarang, essentially running as a double-Ni variant of the same core essence.
+Brindabani Sarang, the principal raga of its lineage, is mythically linked to a fabled interaction between Lord Krishna and 16th-century mystic-musician Swami Haridas, where Haridas’ initial rendition of the raga summoned an incarnation of the deity to earth (‘Brindabani’ refers to the Vrindavan forests where Krishna spent his youth).
+Characteristically, it takes shuddha Ni in ascent and komal ni in descent (e.g. RmPnP; RmPNS; nPmRNS) – and is associated with the blazing midday sun, consequently tending to be expounded in madhya and taar saptak.
+Re, the vadi, is played ‘unadorned’: free of trills, vibratos, or other dramatic ornaments.
+Lies closest to Madhumad Sarang, which runs as a ‘komal ni only‘ version of the same melodic framework.
 Compare to the rest of the Jog murchana set – as well as to other Sarang family forms including Shuddha Sarang, Samant Sarang, Saraswati Sarang, and Sarangkauns.

 • Raga Masterlist (1000+) •